Sunak promises to act ‘as swiftly as possible’ as he is heckled at blood inquiry

 Mr Sunak was also heckled as he seemingly tried to distance himself from the delays.

-He continued: “Now, of course I appreciate that people want to see action as soon as humanly possible.
-I can entirely sympathise with that.

-“And so the sooner the better, for sure.
-And of course, this has been going on for decades.”

-Inquiry chairman Sir Brian Langstaff told those watching the evidence that there is a tradition of “respecting the witness” as he acknowledged the “evidence is emotive to many of you”.
+Sir Brian told those watching the evidence that there is a tradition of “respecting the witness” as he acknowledged the “evidence is emotive to many of you”.

-Mr Sunak faced questions over correspondence about preparing for the “inevitable” compensation scheme sent to him by Penny Mordaunt, then paymaster general, when he was chancellor in 2020.
+Ms Richards told Mr Sunak victims had heard assurances of working at pace and action being taken “as soon as possible” since last year “but that doesn’t tell us what the pace is”.

+“These are words, mantras potentially, that don’t necessarily have much content unless you can be more specific,” she said, asking for reassurance on timescales.

 The Infected Blood Inquiry was established in 2017 to examine how thousands of patients in the UK developed HIV and hepatitis C through contaminated blood products.